SchweizerischeBundesbahnen/scion-workbench/README.md

 ***

 ### Versions
+- `v18.0.0-beta.1` and newer are compatible with Angular version 18.x.
 - `v17.0.0-beta.1` and newer are compatible with Angular version 17.x.
 - `v16.0.0-beta.1` and newer are compatible with Angular version 16.x.
 - `v15.0.0-beta.1` and newer are compatible with Angular version 15.x.